Fact-checked

 The most characteristic radiographic signs of Barrett's esophagus are:

-• Barrett's ulcer (it may be superficial or penetrating);
+• Barrett's ulcer (it can be superficial or penetrating);

 • hernia of the esophageal opening of the diaphragm in 80-90% of patients;